Localized statistics decoding for quantum low-density parity-check codes: Results

 \paragraph{Factorizing the decoding problem.} In general, solving the system $\vec{\hat{e}}_{[I]}=H_{[I]}^{-1}\cdot \vec{s}$ involves applying Gaussian elimination to compute the inverse $H_{[I]}^{-1}$, which has cubic worst-case time complexity, $O(n^3)$, in the size $n$ of the check matrix $H$.
 The essential idea behind the LSD decoder is that, for low physical error rates, the decoding problem for QLDPC amounts to solving a sparse system of linear equations.
 In this setting, the inversion decoding problem can be factorized into a set of independent linear sub-systems that can be solved concurrently.

 \Cref{fig:matrix_factorization} shows an example of error factorization in the Tanner graph of a $5\times10$ surface code.
 The support of a fault vector $\vec{e}$ is illustrated by the circular nodes marked with an $X$ and the corresponding syndrome is depicted by the square nodes filled in red.
 In this example, it is clear that $\vec{e}$ can be split into two connected components, $\vec{e}_{[C_1]}$ and $\vec{e}_{[C_2]}$, that occupy separate regions of the decoding graph.
 We refer to each of the connected components induced by an error on the decoding graph as \emph{clusters}.
-With a slight misuse of notation, we refer to clusters $C_i$ and their associated incidence matrices $H_{[C_i]}$ interchangeably.
+With a slight misuse of notation, we refer to clusters $C_i$ and their associated incidence matrices $H_{[C_i]}$ interchangeably and use $|C_i|$ to denote the number of fault nodes (columns) in the cluster (its incidence matrix, respectively).
 This identification is natural as clusters are uniquely identified by their fault nodes, or equivalently, by column indices of $H$: for a set of fault nodes $C \subseteq V_F$, we consider all of the detector nodes in $V_D$ adjacent to at least one node in $C$ to be part of the cluster.

 For the example in~\figref{fig:matrix_factorization}, the two induced clusters $H_{[C_1]}, H_{[C_2]}$ are entirely independent of one another.
 As such, it is possible to find a decoding solution by inverting each submatrix separately,